Colombo Municipal Council: Political make up

 For the past 50 years the city had been dominated by the United National Party (UNP), a right leaning party, whose business friendly policies resonate with the population of Colombo.
 The UNP as held majority in the council and post of Mayor since the party was formed in 1947, with two brief exceptions.
 In 1954, the UNP lost the municipal election to the Trotskyist Lanka Sama Samaja Party (LSSP) and Dr N. M. Perera was elected Mayor.
 The LSSP won several local government elections that year including nine Village Councils and three Urban Councils, apart from the Colombo Municipal Council.
 In 2006, the UNP nomination list for the 2006 Municipal elections was rejected, and an Independent Group supported by the UNP won the elections.
 Uvais Mohamed Imitiyas was subsequently appointed Mayor of Colombo.
-The current Mayoress Rosy Senanayake, the first female Mayor of Colombo, was elected in 2018 representing the UNP.
+The former Mayoress Rosy Senanayake, the first female Mayor of Colombo, was elected in 2018 representing the UNP.